Debt & Credit Help Credit Score & Repair

 What is Credit Karma?

 Credit Karma is a free service that gives members access to scores and reports from credit bureaus Equifax and TransUnion.
-It also provides members with credit education articles, financial calculators that help you evaluate loan terms, and free credit monitoring.
+It also provides members with credit education articles, financial calculators that help you evaluate loan terms, and free credit monitoring, among other services.

 Credit Karma can also help prevent identity theft.
 For example, if you get an alert from Credit Karma that a new account has been added to your credit report but you haven't applied for any lines of credit recently, you can take immediate action and prevent difficult-to-untangle damage.

-Despite these services being free for you, Credit Karma is still a business that makes money.
-When you become a member, it will analyze your personal information and credit history and make recommendations on personal finance products that may help you save money.
+Credit Karma is free to use, but as the saying goes, if a service is free, you're the product.
+When you become a Credit Karma user, the platform will analyze your personal information and credit history and make recommendations on personal finance products that may help you save money.
 If you apply for a recommended product and the lender approves your application, that lender will pay Credit Karma a fee.

 This seems like a win-win, right?
 In many cases, it is.